kimrutherford/pandoc-moderncv/cv/cv.md

 * Software development: web, desktop and server
 * Database administration and maintenance
-* Genome annotation and analysis
+* Genome assembly, annotation and analysis
 * Processing, management and analysis of next generation sequencing data
 * Systems administration including software and database installation and configuration